dvorakroth/wolfdog-generator/README.md

 };
 ```

+## Preprocessing and postprocessing (SASS, Typescript, etc.)

+This will probably never be supported.
+There's plenty of other, more capable and chonkier static site generators that support that kind of elaborate stuff.
+My use case is simple, so Wolfdog stays simple.

 ## Wait, why avoid dependencies?

 I feel like we have become too reliant on `npm install`ing stuff like Leftpad or whatever that then pulls in 2^32-1 more dependencies.
 Whenever vulnerabilities are discovered, or NPM randomly decides to take down some package, it creates massive unnecessary headaches for everyone.

-Not counting dev-dependencies, this project currently has 3 dependencies:
+Not counting dev-dependencies, this project currently has 4 direct dependencies:

 - [docopt](https://www.npmjs.com/package/docopt) -- for argument parsing (0 dependencies)
 - [luxon](https://www.npmjs.com/package/luxon) -- for date stuff (0 dependencies)
 - [zod](https://www.npmjs.com/package/zod) -- for type validation (0 dependencies)
 - [handlebars](https://www.npmjs.com/package/handlebars) -- for templating (5 dependencies, that all have 0 dependencies)

-These packages have pretty important functionality that would be a headache to implement myself, and more importantly, all except one of them have 0 dependencies of their own, minimizing potential for future NPM headaches.
+These packages implement pretty important functionality that would be a headache to implement myself, and more importantly, all except one of them have 0 dependencies of their own, minimizing the potential for future NPM headaches.